giusguerrini/xwterm/README.md

 The project was born out of a specific need of mine in a controlled environment; to make it fully usable, a certain effort of generalization is still required.

 As the project grows, some details in the public interface (e.g., parameter names) may change.
 This may happen at least until the first "non-beta" release (v1.0.0) is published.

 Development and test have been done mainly on recent versions of Chrome and Firefox.
 Safari has been tested very superficially.
 No other browsers have been tested at this time.

 About Safari, there is at least a known problem: iOS soft keyboard doesn't appear if the page doesn't contain an input field.
 AnsiTerm's canvas is not considered an input field by Safari, that's why I had to add a simple hand-made soft keyboard.
+This problem sometimes appears on Android devices too.

 Internationalization, and encoding in general, is also an issue I neglected.
 My daily environment is Western Europe (Italy), where "latin1" or "Windows-1252" are sufficient.